calvinfeng/gonotebook/hello_world/getting-started-with-go.md

-# Getting Started with Go
+# Getting Started With Go
 ## Installation
 Go to [Golang.org download page](https://golang.org/dl/) and download `go1.9.2.darwin-amd64.pkg`
 for your Mac OS.
 It should include an installer and provide instruction on how to install Go step